-A recent independent review of the Operational Performance Assessment recognised the role of the peer review process in:
+A recent independent review of OPA recognised the role of the peer review process in:

-- Providing structured and consistent basis for improvement. - Providing councillors and chief officers which information to challenge operational service delivery. - Enables sector wide improvement.

-• Transparent and robust mechanism for providing challenge to individual services as well as the sector.
+- Providing structured and consistent basis for improvement. - Providing councillors and chief officers which information to challenge operational service delivery. - Enables sector wide improvement. - Transparent and robust mechanism for providing challenge to individual services as well as the sector.